British weather in December

 1933 Very cold and frosty south of the Humber, but mild in the north.
 A dry month, often bright, with some frost, fog, and freezing fog.
 The maximum in freezing fog was only -5C at Manchester on the 6th.
 It was severe midmonth, with many rivers freezing around the 10th, and with wintry showers in the east.
 The maximum in freezing fog was only -5C at Manchester on the 6th.

-1934 The warmest this century (8.1).
+1934 Warm and wet.
+It was the warmest of the twentieth century (8.1).
 At Falmouth the the lowest temperature was 5C; at Wick, the average was close to that of the typical May.
+It was also the wettest on record, and was especially wet in the south.

 1935 Dense fog over parts of Scotland, particularly around 20-21st.
 There was a maximum of only -9C at Paisley.